China stocks fall as virus worries, Fed rate hike bets weigh; Hong Kong up - NewsBreak

 SHANGHAI, Jan 11 (Reuters) - China shares fell on Tuesday as expectations of quicker U.S. Federal Reserve interest rate hikes and domestic local COVID-19 outbreaks weighed on sentiment, with defence and information technology stocks leading the decline.

-** Some of Wall Street's biggest banks now expect the Fed to raise interest rates four times this year here, and Goldman Sachs sees the Fed beginning the process of reducing its balance sheet size as soon as July.
+** Some of Wall Street's biggest banks now expect the Fed to raise interest rates four times this year, and Goldman Sachs (GS.N) sees the Fed beginning the process of reducing its balance sheet size as soon as July.

 ** Tech giants and healthcare firms lifted Hong Kong stocks.

-** Property developer Shimao Group Holdings edged up 0.4% after it denied a report that it had entered into a preliminary agreement to sell a Shanghai plaza.
+** Property developer Shimao Group Holdings (0813.HK) edged up 0.4% after it denied a report that it had entered into a preliminary agreement to sell a Shanghai plaza. read more

 Comments / 0